China willing to 'pay a price' for stronger North Korea sanctions

 "In order to maintain the international nuclear non-proliferation system and regional peace and stability, China will, as always, enforce the full content of relevant resolutions in a comprehensive and strict manner."

-In a Japanese defense white paper released this week, Tokyo said the threat from North Korean nuclear weapons has reached a "new stage" in the wake of Pyongyang's testing of an intercontinental missile apparently capable of reaching the US mainland.
+Sanctions were imposed in the wake of Pyongyang's testing of an intercontinental missile apparently capable of reaching the US mainland amid increased tensions on the Korean Peninsula.

-The paper added it was "conceivable" North Korea had made progress on miniaturizing a nuclear warhead to place on its new long-range missiles.
+In a Japanese defense white paper Tuesday, Tokyo said the threat from North Korean nuclear weapons has reached a "new stage," adding it was "conceivable" North Korea had made progress on miniaturizing a nuclear warhead to place on its new long-range missiles.

 For its part, North Korea reacted angrily to the new sanctions, that were approved unanimously by the UN Security Council, accusing the US of "trying to drive the situation of the Korean peninsula to the brink of nuclear war" and promising to make Washington "pay dearly."